 This is pretty simple.
 All you have to do is to be consistent in your oral care and always be diligent in tending to your teeth and gums.
 Be mindful of what you eat and always rinse your mouth thoroughly after a meal or snack.

 If you want extra protection from cavities, eat healthily.
 There are foods that are teeth-friendly, including fresh fruits, dairy products and vegetables.
 Lessen your consumption of sweetened drinks and avoid frequent snacking, especially if the food you eat contains lots of sugar.
 Doing these will prevent cavities and tooth decay.

-The best way to do is to regularly go to the dentist for proper check-up and cleaning.
-Twice a year is enough.
-This will definitely help you detect any dental problem as early as possible.
+The best way to prevent tooth decay is to brush your teeth twice a day and visit the dentist for proper check-up and cleaning twice a year.
+This will help detect any dental problem as early as possible.
 If you experience tooth pain or any symptom, make sure that you visit the dentist soon.
 Don’t wait for the problem to get worse.